MedVisBonn/bonndit/README.rst

 * :code:`-a`: a parameter for Kumaraswarmy PDF.
 Default a = 1
 * :code:`-b`: b parameter for Kumaraswarmy PDF.
 Default b = 20

 The output is a dim (4,3,x,y,z) array.
-Here the first axis contains in place 0: :math:`\lambda` the volume fraction and in the remaining places :math:`\mathbb{v}` the unit direction.
+Here the first axis contains in place 0 the volume fraction and in the remaining places the unit direction.
 If a voxel contains only 1 or 2 directions they are at the first entries of the second axis.

 csd-peaks